 Each nation may be represented by a full men's and/or women's team, or by one or more individual competitors.
-Each team (male or female) can have not more than 5 competitors.
-At the start of the competition a team must have a minimum of 4 competitors in order to be considered for overall scoring.
+Each team (male or female) can have not more than 5 competitors (plus FS videographer).
+At the start of the competition a team must have a minimum of 4 competitors in order to be considered for team accuracy and team overall scoring.
 However, members of incomplete teams at the beginning of the competition may participate in the individual style and accuracy events.